AndrewLoeppky/eosc211_students/e211_python_2021/wk05/lab_wk5/lab_wk5.md

 4) final product: one code cell that, when run, takes in a user-specified lat/lon pair and outputs a scientific figure with the point labelled lat/lon/height/slope/aspect

+**TODO**

+* change lat lon arrays to np.where, lons to +- 180 deg

+* do the map edge handling

+## Part 1: The plt.annotate Function and Formatted Text

+preamble

 ```python
 from e211_lib import e211
 from matplotlib import pyplot as plt